joshlong-attic/spring-and-kafka/README.md

 And that's it!
 Naturally, this is just a tase of Spring XD, but hopefully you'll agree the possibilities are tantalizing.

-## Deploying a Kafka Cluster with Lattice
+## Deploying a Kafka Server with Lattice and Docker
 It's easy to get an example Kafka installation all setup using [Lattice](http://lattice.cf), a distributed runtime that supports, among other container formats, the very popular Docker image format.
 [There's a Docker image provided by Spotify that sets up a collocated Zookeeper and Kafka image](https://github.com/spotify/docker-kafka).
 You can easily deploy this to a Lattice cluster, as follows:

 ```bash